Australian Shepherd

 Adopting an Australian Shepherd

-Learn about about acquiring an Australian Shepherd - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring an Australian Shepherd - the pros and cons of adopting versus going through a breeder, and associated costs.